h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

   All the parameters remain the same.
 We are planning to expose proper H2O's SVM implementation in Sparkling Water in the following major releases.

+- In case of binomial predictions on H2O MOJOs, the fields ``p0`` and ``p1`` in the detailed prediction column are replaced by a single field ``probabilities`` which is a map from label to predicted probability.
+  The same is done for the fields ``p0_calibrated`` and ``p1_calibrated``.
+These fields are replaced by a single field ``calibratedProbabilities`` which is a map from label to predicted calibrated probability.

+- In case of multinomial predictions on H2O MOJOs, the type of field ``probabilities`` in the detailed prediction column is changed from array of probabilities to a map from label to predicted probability.

+- In case of ordinal predictions on H2O MOJOs, the type of field ``probabilities`` in the detailed prediction column is changed from array of probabilities to a map from label to predicted probability.

 From 3.26 To 3.28.0
 -------------------